MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 9. After saving your selections, the **Data sources** page opens.
 You should now see the Common Data Model folder connection as a data source.

 > [!NOTE]
-> A model.json file can only associate with one data source in the same environment.
-However, the same model.json file can be used for data sources in multiple environments.
+> A model.json file or manifest.json can only associate with one data source in the same environment.
+However, the same model.json or manifest.json file can be used for data sources in multiple environments.

 ## Edit a Common Data Model folder data source

 You can update the access key for the storage account containing the Common Data Model folder.
-You may also change the model.json file.
+You may also change the model.json or manifest.json file.
 To connect to a different container from your storage account, or change the account name, [create a new data source connection](#connect-to-a-common-data-model-folder).

 1. In audience insights, go to **Data** > **Data sources**.